amirdehsarvi/amirdehsarvi.github.io/_pages/about.md

 <span class="role">2022 — 2025 · Postdoctoral Researcher</span>
 <span class="muted-line">Institute for Stroke and Dementia Research (ISD), Ludwig-Maximilians-Universität München, Germany</span>

-- Developed **ADPrep**, an automated neuroimaging preprocessing pipeline (Python, MATLAB, R, Shell) covering MRI, fMRI, PET and DTI.
-Its effectiveness is demonstrated by use in over 25 peer-reviewed publications since 2023, and it is set for integration into the [GRIP platform](https://www.grip-research.org/platform), a Gates Ventures initiative.
+- Developed **ADPrep**, an automated neuroimaging preprocessing pipeline (Python, MATLAB, R, Shell) covering MRI, fMRI, PET and DTI, and adopted as standard preprocessing for the group's multimodal imaging studies.
+It is set for integration into the [GRIP platform](https://www.grip-research.org/platform), a Gates Ventures initiative.
 - Developed, validated and deployed a deep learning model that infers full Alzheimer's disease A/T/N classification from a single tau-PET scan, reaching high predictive accuracy for amyloid-PET (r = 0.80) and MRI grey-matter density (r = 0.76).
 - Managed the institute's high-performance computing resources and supported research labs with their data analysis, alongside serving as an IT assistant for the LMU Hospital.